pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 - Streams API got introduced in Java 8
 - Streams API is used to process a collection of Objects
 - Streams in Java are created by using the stream() method
+- Stream doesn't store any element, it's just a view of underlying stream source.
+- Stateful operations doesn't perform well in parallel streams.
+Since they need to have knowledge of previous state of stream.

 ### ParallelStreams
 - This allows your code to run in parallel